-All the revenue and ROI data available on AppsFlyer come from af_revenue in various events.
+The revenue and ROI data available in AppsFlyer come from af_revenue in the various events.

-When the af_revenue parameter is sent with any in-app-event, AppsFlyer adds its value to the total revenue of the user and its media sources.
-On the in-app-events report this value shows up in the event_revenue column.
+When the af_revenue parameter is sent in an in-app-event, AppsFlyer adds the revenue value to the total revenue of the user and the media sources.
+In the in-app-events report, this value displays in the event_revenue column.

-Only use the af_revenue parameter with in-app-events that describe real generated revenue.
-For other events that involve revenue, but are not final, for example, add_to_cart) use other parameters like af_price.
+Only use the af_revenue parameter with in-app-events that describe actual revenue generated.
+For other events that involve revenue, but are not final, for example, add_to_cart, use different parameters like af_price.

 There are many insights you can draw out of observing the different customer journeys your users have from the initial launch of the app, and throughout their lifetime.

-- Download both installs and in-app-events data for the same periods of time.
+- Download installs and in-app-events reports for the same periods of time.

-Note - you can download up to one full month of in-app-events at a time.
-For the reports' limitations click here.
+Note: you can download up to a month of in-app-events at a time.
+See report limitations.

 - Combine the CSV files into a single file.

-- Sort or filter the file according to AppsFlyer device ID column.
+- Sort or filter the file using the AppsFlyer ID field.